SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 Instead, look for these good usage candidates:

-✅ One library for one use-case
+✅ One library for one use-case (e.g. one for component, one for authentication)

-✅ Libraries providing a complex standard use case and has been tested thoroughly (e.g. validating credit card number, validating email format).
+✅ Libraries providing complex or standard use cases that has been tested thoroughly (e.g. validating credit card number, validating email format).

 ### 2. Maintainability